 Three clicks spluttered.

-' Break further right.
-I repeat, break further right.'
+' Break off west.
+I repeat, break off west .'

 Three clicks answered.